magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 proposal details a **design for collecting and exporting control plane network metrics from the access gateway to the orchestrator and NMS**.

+See [Life of a Magma Metric](resources/ref_magma_metrics) for context on existing Magma metrics pipeline.

 ### Goals

 1. On the access gateway, record byte and packet counts grouped by service,